 The most secure computers tightly integrate hardware and operating system.
 Secure operating systems are typically open-source.
 This development transparency allows a community of experienced programmers to audit, patch, enhance, and secure OS.

 Linux is the most common secure operating system, but it’s often criticized for the lack of quality user experience (UX).
 Its open-source development causes fragmentation in a cohesive user interface (UI), which can deter new users.
 The community has been making great strides towards UX and UI with friendlier distributions of Linux like Linux Mint and elementary OS.

 The other operating systems from manufacturers like Apple and Microsoft are not as secure due to their proprietary nature and single-company development.
 While both companies have put billions of dollars towards securing their respective operating systems, they both have been known to contain severe vulnerabilities.

 In general, Apple OSX has a reputation for having more secure default configurations than Microsoft Windows for consumers looking to stay with mainstream options.

 There’s an ongoing debate over the most secure mobile device.
 My advice: For users that are not tech-savvy, an Apple iPhone is more secure out-of-the-box than most Android smartphones.
 However, advanced users can make an Android phone more secure by flashing to an Android variant designed for security and privacy like CalyxOS or GrapheneOS.

-No matter which hardware manufacturer or secure operating system you select, ultimately, users are the weakest link in security.
+Regardless of which hardware manufacturer or secure operating system you select, users are the weakest link in cybersecurity.
 Consumers who install vulnerable software on top of an OS become the problem.

-I recommend that you only select and use only the most essential software from trusted sources.
-But, how do you know what software is secure?
+I recommend selecting and using only the most essential software from trusted sources.
+But how do you know what software is secure?